spex-xray/spex-help/source/reference/commands/bin.rst

 This command rebins the data (thus both the spectrum file and the response file) in a manner as described in
-Section `Data <#sec:data>`__.
-The range to be rebinned can be specified either as a channel range (no units required) or in eiter any of the following units: keV, eV, Rydberg, Joule, Hertz, Å, nanometer, with the following abbrevations: kev, ev, ryd, j, hz, ang, nm.
+Section :ref:`sec:data`.
+The range to be rebinned can be specified either as a channel range (no units required) or in either any of the following units: keV, eV, Rydberg, Joule, Hertz, Å, nanometer, with the following abbreviations: kev, ev, ryd, j, hz, ang, nm.

+..
+Note:: Usually, the ignore command and the bin command are used around the same time.
+The safest order is to ignore parts of the spectrum first and then re-bin it.
+If the bin command is done first and then parts of the spectrum are ignored using a different energy range, then bins at the edges of the energy range could end up being reduced in width.

 Syntax
 ~~~~~~